 Beginning Jan.
 1, 2023, contributions are set at 0.9% of an employee’s covered wages up to the Social Security wage base, with employees and employers contributing equal amounts in most cases.
 Starting in 2025, the state may annually adjust the contribution rate (up to 1.2% of wages) based on the fund balance and usage rates.
 Premium deductions are post-tax, reportable in Box 14 of Form W-2 and labelled FAMLI.

 Amended rules (7 CCR 1107-1) define the wages used to calculate premiums and outline employers’ obligations for collecting and remitting those premiums.
 Employers have to remit quarterly premiums by the end of the first month after each calendar quarter.

 Employers with fewer than 10 employees, participating self-employed individuals and certain government employers are exempt from the employer contribution.
 Employer size is determined on registration and annually thereafter during the first quarter.
 All workers employed during 20 or more workweeks in the preceding calendar year are counted.
 For this purpose, an employer must count workweeks during which a worker was on paid or unpaid leave if the employer has a reasonable expectation that the employee will return to work.
 Exempt small employers must collect and remit employee contributions.

-CDLE will notify covered employers of required premium amounts at the start of the month when the premium is due.
-Employers may opt to have their payroll vendor or other representative receive the notice, which may be electronic or sent by mail.
+The Colorado Department of Labor and Employment (CDLE) will notify covered employers about required premium amounts at the start of the month when the premium is due.
+Employers may opt to have their payroll vendor or other representative receive the notice, which may be sent electronically or by mail.
 CDLE will post online a schedule of due dates and instructions for remitting premiums.
-Employers not subject to a premium liability due to coverage through an approved private plan will not receive quarterly notifications of premium liability from the CDLE.
+Employers with an approved private plan will not receive quarterly notifications of premium liability from CDLE.